zeya2u9/PTPerf/PT_Client_Server_Setup/PT11/readme.txt

 2. copy torrc-psiphon from client-setup folder to your machine

-3. start psiphon client and tor process
+3. start the psiphon client and tor process
 $cd linux/
 $./psiphon-tunnel-core-x86_64  -config ./client.config &
 $tor -f <path-to-torrc-psiphon>
 #tor will proxy all its data to the psiphon client process listening at port 1080

-Test: run below command and see it it able to download the content
+Test: run the below command and see if it is able to download the content
 $curl --socks5 127.0.0.1:9050 -o /dev/null https://www.wikipedia.com/